petervflocke/Pico-CatanDice/Readme.md

 # An overengineered Catan Dice pretending to be speaking slot machine

-Just to check out what Raspberry Pi Pico can, I created this random generator.
+Just to learn Raspberry Pi Pico, I've created this random generator I use now to play The Settlers of Catan.

 ## Main features